SAAS CUSTOMIZATION & API PARTNER MODEL

 Technical Assessment

-If we discover architectural issues during integration work, an assessment can identify what needs to be addressed.
+If we uncover architectural issues during integration work, an assessment pinpoints exactly what needs to be addressed — before it becomes a blocker.

 Roadmap needs updating?